-Prats de Mollo la Preste
+Prats de Mollo la Preste tourism & sightseeing

 Visit Prats de Mollo la Preste (Languedoc-Roussillon, France)

 Prats-de-Mollo is an attractive medieval town town in the Pyrénées-Orientales department near the border with Spain and in the Tech Valley.
 In the town you can explore the medieval centre and an impressive fort and also visit a spa.

 Prats-de-Mollo-la-Preste is really two towns - there is the medieval town of Prats-de-Mollo and the spa town of La Preste.
 The two have been linked since 1959.
 When you arrive in Prats-de-Mollo, park in the large square called Le Firal and pick up a leaflet from the tourist office on the square.

 You enter the medieval city of Prats-de-Mollo through the Porte de France, the main gate and one of five entrances to the city.
 The Porte d'Espagne on the South side of the town is another of the main gates and if you walk through and on to the narrow bridge outside you can see the arches of the original medieval bridge below.

 Ramparts enclose the medieval town and these were built in the 14th century though they were destroyed by an earthquake in 1428, rebuilt and destroyed again.
 In the 17th century they were rebuilt under the instructions of Vaubans engineers.
 It is possible to walk on some sections of the ramparts.

 Inside the Porte de France you enter the charming narrow streets of the medieval town.
 Steps lead up from the Place d'Armes to the fortified church: this was originally built in 982 but little of the original remains.
 Note the whalebone sticking out of one of the walls - an unusual offering to the church.
 There is a rampart walkway next to the church which was built for its protection.